Skip to content

 The build log streams for each distro in .omnipackage/config.yml.

-The command creates local repositories at ~/omnipackage-examples-repos/c_makefile.
+The command writes local repositories to ~/omnipackage-examples-repos/c_makefile.
 Open ~/omnipackage-examples-repos/c_makefile/install.html in a browser — a generated landing page with copy-paste instructions for each distro.
 The path comes from the repositories block in .omnipackage/config.yml; the first entry is used by default.

 Next steps